louisfaury/cruxponent/content/post/successor_2.md

 We will first review the use of a generalised policy improvement mechanism that can efficiently leverage the successor features of existing policies to enable zero-shot transfer to new tasks.
-We will discuss some generalisation to universal successor features approximations, allowing direct zero-shot control.
+We will then discuss the generalisation to universal successor features approximations, allowing direct zero-shot control.

 <!--more-->